menglongguo/website/_projects/MiscProj.md

 The blue wave structure was generated using recursive math equations in a program called [Structure Synth](http://structuresynth.sourceforge.net/).
 The white organic-looking sphere is made from a Voronoi pattern as a design-athon project to create an elegant night light.
-I always enjoy exploring the intersection of design and math.
+I always enjoy exploring the intersection of design and math!

 ![math](/website/assets/images/11math.jpg)